 You normally cannot be admitted to a master's degree programme or study option within the same subject area as a previously completed master's degree at the University of Oslo.

-If there are more applicants than can be admitted to the programme, the selection will be made on the basis of studies completed as well as the CV and the Letter of Motivation.
+If there are more applicants than can be admitted to the programme, the selection will be based on the grades in the studies completed.
+Additional points may be given for CV and the letter of motivation.

 Recognition of prior education